linode/docs/docs/guides/email/postfix/email-with-postfix-dovecot-and-mysql/index.md

         GRANT SELECT ON mailserver.* TO 'mailuser'@'127.0.0.1' IDENTIFIED BY 'mailuserpass';

-1. Flush the MySQL privileges to apply the change:
+1. Run FLUSH to reload MySQL database and apply the change:

         FLUSH PRIVILEGES;